Jspencer-SOC/SOC-Home-Lab-RDP-Brute-Force/README.md

 ---

 *Lab conducted April 27 – May 2, 2026.
 All activity performed on systems I own, in an isolated VirtualBox environment, for educational purposes only.*
+*Lab guidance and write-up assistance provided with the help of Claude AI (Anthropic).*